hexroll/docs.hexroll.app/docs/building-a-sandbox/map-editing.md

 This button will open up the new realm generator and will append the new realm to any existing landmass.

-Generating realms in other locations on the map, or generating other map features require using the hex menu.
+Generating realms in other locations on the map, or generating other map features require's using the hex menu.

 ## The Hex Menu